 • Plants promote creativity: 15% boost in a number of creative ideas (by males) and more original solutions (by females).

 According to Wikipedia: “The biophilia hypothesis suggests that there is an instinctive bond between human beings and other living systems.
 Edward O. Wilson introduced and popularized the hypothesis in his book, Biophilia (1984).
 He defines biophilia as “the urge to affiliate with other forms of life”.
 In short, biophilia is about a positive and beneficial contact with nature.
-There is lots of research suggesting that a regular contact with nature is highly beneficial for humans on many levels, from physical to emotional to metal and even spiritual.
+There is lots of research suggesting that regular contact with nature is highly beneficial for humans on many levels, from physical to emotional to mental and even spiritual.
 Short of living in the countryside, these easy to grow houseplants offer an immediate boost to your biophilia effect.